PolyU-TASLAB/polyu-taslab.github.io/_members/Yang Qian.md

 <!--  Add a short self introduction here -->
 <!-- Like Research Areas -->

 Yang Qian received her bachelor's degree in Mechanical Design, Manufacturing, and Automation from Taiyuan University of Technology in 2023.
-She is currently a Project Administrative Assistant in the Department of Aeronautical and Aviation Engineering at The Hong Kong Polytechnic University, Hong Kong.
+She is currently a Mphil student in the Department of Aeronautical and Aviation Engineering at The Hong Kong Polytechnic University, Hong Kong.

 **Research Areas**
 UAV positioning and navigation